pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

 suggestions.
 It is commonly recommended to make use of any "postfork" hook or decorator or signal intended for this purpose.
 See below for suggestions.

-If doesn't matter if you don't close your application at the end of the process lifetime, but to conserve resources you may wish to pay attention to closing database connections, and any other connections that have been opened by the process.
-Again, closing database connections is out of the scope of the eventsourcing application class.
+If doesn't really matter if you don't close your application at the end of the process lifetime, but to conserve network service resources you may wish to pay attention to closing database connections, and any other connections that have been opened by the process.
+Closing database connections is out of the scope of the eventsourcing application class.

-If you have a test suite, you may need to setup and teardown the application for each test.
-In that case, you will also need a ```close_application()``` function that closes the application object, unsubscribing any handlers, and resetting the module level variable so that ``init_application()`` can be called.
+If you have a test suite, you may wish to setup and teardown the application for each test.
+In that case, you will also need a ```close_application()``` function that closes the application object, unsubscribing any handlers, and resetting the module level variable so that ``init_application()`` can be called again.

 .. code:: python